UFUG2601-CPP-Programming/Lab/lab09/README.md

-# Lab09 - GUI Programming: A Roadmap to Implement a Requirement in qt
+# Lab09 - GUI Programming: Basic Widget in qt
 ## Our Goal in Lab 09
 1. Create a button.
 The button displays ○ before pressing and ● after pressing.
 2. Create a menubar with `Open` and `Save` choice in `File` items, `Copy` and `Paste` in `Edit` item.